Pay Yourself First: A Technique for Investing More

-What Is the Pay Yourself First Method of Saving Money?
+The Pay Yourself First Method of Saving Money

-Why Does the Pay Yourself First Method of Saving Money Work?
+Why the Pay Yourself First Method of Saving Money Works

 Pay yourself first is based upon the fact that money, like water, expands to fill the container in which it is placed.
 If you lack an objective set of financial goals for your life and you are like millions of Americans, you probably reach the end of each month and find yourself broke.
 You vow that next month will be different but it never is, even when you get overtime at a job, pick up extra work, or receive some sort of windfall.
 No matter how much cash tumbles into your coffers, it never seems to stick around for long.

 With few exceptions, such as a medical emergency, a parallel can be found in classical literature.
 As Shakespeare's Cassius lamented to his friend, "The fault, dear Brutus, is not in our stars, but in ourselves..."